How to install hedge

 Landscaping

-Proper installation and ongoing maintenance are key to a healthy, thriving hedge.
-If you're unsure about plant selection or have a large hedge project, it's best to consult with a professional landscaper for guidance.
+Proper installation and care is important for a healthy, long-lasting hedge.
+If you're unsure about plant selection or have a large area to cover, it's best to consult with a professional landscaper for guidance.

 Step-by-Step Guide